SharonLutz/powerASEeQTL/README.md

 The code below creates a plot of the power calculations for the eQTL and ASE analyses for RNA-seq data with the following parameters:
 ```
 library(powerASEeQTL)
-?powerASEeQTL # For details on this function and how to customize its graphical output

 powerASEeQTL(n = 500, mu = 500, n.simu = 200,folds = seq(1.5, 2.5, by = 0.5),
 alpha = 0.001, phi = 1, theta = 0.1, maf = 0.2, sim = "sim1")